sfluegel05/metaNNvis/results/report.md

   methods from different toolsets simultaneously, this can become cumbersome.
 To improve the user experience, the tool should provide a single interface for all toolsets that hides most of the differences.
-- **Error handling**: Errors which may occur during any part of the process, for instance during model translation or calling the introspection method itself, should be avoided or at least propagated where possible.
+- **Error handling**: Errors which may occur during any part of the process, for instance during model translation or calling the introspection method itself, should be avoided or caught where possible.
 - **Plotting of results**: The results of introspection methods are typically multi-dimensional arrays which need to be visualised to be human-understandable.
 This is a task which can be provided by the tool as well.